 Reynisfjara Black Sand Beach in South Coast Iceland

 Volcanoes built Iceland and are still spewing forth new land to this day.
-Even now, age-old obsidian rock is collapsing straight out of the hot earth into the icy Atlantic Ocean.
-Waves, storms, and winds continue to take their toll, pulverizing the volcanic rock into black beaches on the South Coast.
+Lava rocks collapse out of the hot earth, into the icy Atlantic Ocean.

 Hot Spring in Reykjadalur, Iceland